-Pinning rattlesnakes - holding them down with force at their necks - can be harmful to them and may traumatize them, which can be dangerous to you.
+Pinning rattlesnakes - holding them down with force at their necks - can be harmful to them and may traumatize them, and that can be dangerous to you, if you're the person pinning them.
 There are better ways to handle them if you must, including using snake hooks, snake tongs (at midbody), snake bag sticks, and putting the head end of the snake in a clear plastic tube.

 "...while reviewing anti-predator mechanisms in reptiles, I learned that predators mainly attack their necks and heads.
 Heavy restraint, I concluded, by mimicking a terrifying natural encounter, might therefore be both psychologically and mechanically traumatic to a snake.

 I had to acknowledge having pinned venomous snakes out of a misguided sense of necessity, but also because I liked picking them up, especially when others admired my skills: manhandling snakes entailed what naive bystanders regarded as charismatic prowess.
 Now, however, I had to admit snakes could be studied in the field, collected as specimens, and kept captive without our doing that to them….
 For me the deal breakers were realizing that pinning is potentially traumatic and that the appearance of risk and bravery on the part of those doing it, as a matter for bragging, is misleading.
 Once I'd faced up to those truths I couldn't keep pinning snakes, let alone do it for the sake of showing off."

 Harry W. Greene.
 Tracks and Shadows - Field Biology As Art.
 University of California Press, 2013.

 Some people choose to have a rattlesnake removed from their property by an expert instead of trying to remove it themselves.
 Often the snake they found is harmless, but they are not sure of that so they want it removed.